 - Make sure that the underpinning of your foundation doesn’t encroach upon the stable soil which supports your neighbor’s house.
 (The neighbor’s home may need to be underpinned also.)

 - Make sure that the water table is not too high so that your basement floor is “underwater”.
 Ideally, the water table should be at least 24” below the bottom of the underpinned wall to maintain adequate soil-bearing capacity.

 If you have a need to lower the floor of your basement, the experts at Basement Masters Waterproofing can help you with all of your basement underpinning excavation needs in the Northern Virginia area.
-Contact us for a free estimate!
+Contact us for a no-cost evaluation!